Blog

 High-yield savings accounts are FDIC-insured and practically risk-free.
 Yet they still offer solid returns.

-For example, if you start a high-yield savings account at M1 Finance, you could earn interest that accrues fast.
+For example, if you start a high-yield savings account at CIT Bank, you could earn interest that accrues fast.

 Final Word: Can You Buy Stocks with a Credit Card?